Kevinpgalligan/EmojipastaBot/README.md

 ## Description
-This Python bot responds to mentions on reddit with an emojipastified version of the parent of the mention.
+This Python bot turns the parent of your comment into emojipasta.
+It can be summoned by a username tag, 'u/AnEmojipastaBot'.

 Example: